New Zealand Winter Tours

 Sitting at the northern/warmest end of the North Island, the Cape Brett hike is an accessible, safe and enjoyable hike all year round.
 Your journey will start in the small town of Paihia, where you’ll catch a water taxi to Deep Water Cove.
 A short and sharp hike out of the cove will wake your legs, and you’ll soon be on a ridgeline trail in the Manawahuna Scenic Reserve.

 Following this ridgeline trail on route to the Cape Brett lighthouse, you’ll experience stunning views of the Bay of Islands, and get a magnificent view of an iconic rock formation, Hole in the Rock.
-This is a 3-4 hour hike, and if you’re lucky you may see pods of dolphins, playing seals and mako sharks jumping from the water as they feed on surface.
+This is a 3-4 hour hike, and if you’re lucky you may see pods of dolphins, playing seals and mako sharks jumping from the water as they feed on the surface.
 The mountains that you’ll cross are very important to the local Iwi (Maori tribe) as they’re considered one of the three sacred mountains of Polynesia.

 Hiking passes are required if you’re doing the hike solo, and you’ll need to book water taxis for the drop off and return.
 Small group guided tour options are available, such as the 5 or 11 day ‘Kauri’ trip.

-3. Copland Valley hot pools
+3. Copland Valley Track

 In the South Island’s Westland National Park, you’ll find the stunning mountain basin of the Copland Valley - which is home to some of New Zealand’s most beautiful geothermal pools.
 It's a challenging six to seven hour hike 17 kilometres (10 miles) up the Copland Valley with a gradual 300 metres (985 feet) elevation gain, but it's absolutely worth it.
 If you’re joining a guided tour, your guides will carry the lion’s share of the load, so you’ll be able to spend more time enjoying this stunning winter wonderland, and less time planning the logistics and route.